-As long as one is alive, he implies, there is never an "ultimate word," (to hearken back to my opening quotes) and every "externalizing . . . definition" is by its nature "untrue," to hale forward the quantum paradigm.
+As long as one is alive, he implies, there is never an "ultimate word," to hearken back to my opening quotes; and every "externalizing . . . definition" is by its nature "untrue," to hale forward the quantum paradigm I want to valorize.
 Bakhtin then generalizes it this way, as it applies to human life in the world: